 IMF chief Lagarde under investigation in France

-PARIS (AP) — IMF chief Christine Lagarde says she is under official investigation for negligence in a French corruption probe that dates back to her days as finance minister.
+PARIS (AP) — Christine Lagarde, the chief of the International Monetary Fund, was placed under official investigation for negligence in a French corruption probe that dates back to her days as France's finance minister.

-In a statement Wednesday after a fourth round of questioning before magistrates, Lagarde said she was returning to her work in Washington later in the day and said the decision was "without basis."
+In a statement Wednesday after a fourth round of questioning before magistrates, Lagarde said she would return to her work in Washington later in the day and said the decision was "without basis."
 She is the third IMF managing director in a decade to face legal troubles.

-She and her former chief of staff face questions about their role in a 400 million-euro ($531 million) payment to a businessman.
+She and her former chief of staff face questions about their role in a 400 million-euro ($531 million) payment to a businessman with a checkered past.

-The payment was made to Bernard Tapie in a dispute with state-owned bank Credit Lyonnais over the botched sale of sportswear company Adidas.
-Critics have said the deal was too generous, and was symptomatic of the cozy relationship between money and power in France.
+The payment in question was made to Bernard Tapie during a private arbitration over a dispute with state-owned bank Credit Lyonnais over the botched sale of sportswear company Adidas.
+Critics have said the deal was too generous, and was symptomatic of the cozy relationship between money and political power in France.